pyflink/playgrounds/README.md

 ```
 Check Results:

-A result file `udf_add_output` will be added in the path `playgrounds/examples/data`, with the following content：
+A result file `pandas_udf_add_output` will be added in the path `playgrounds/examples/data`, with the following content：
 ```
 3
 ```